Extremal values of the Sackin tree balance index: Results

 So in summary, the minimum is unique if and only if $n\in \{2^m-1,2^m,2^m+1\}$ for some $m \in \mathbb{N}$.
 This completes the proof. \end{proof}

+\begin{remark} Starting at $n=1$ and continuing up to $n=32$, the sequence $s(n)$ of numbers of trees with $n$ leaves and with minimal Sackin index is 1, 1, 1, 1, 1, 2, 1, 1, 1, 3, 3, 5, 3, 3, 1, 1, 1, 4, 6, 14, 17, 27, 28, 35, 28, 27, 17, 14, 6, 4, 1, 1.
+We have calculated the values of $s(n)$ for up to $n=1024$.
+These data can be found online at \cite{NumberOfSackinMinima}.
+Note that this sequence is new to the Online Encyclopedia of Integer Sequences OEIS \cite[Sequence A299037]{OEIS}; it has been submitted in the scope of this manuscript.
+It had previously not been contained in the OEIS, i.e. this sequence has so far apparently not occurred in any other context. \end{remark}

-Note that Algorithm \ref{alg1} guarantees that the difference between the two maximal pending subtrees $T_a$ and $T_b$ of the standard decomposition of a minimum Sackin tree does not get too large (in terms of the number of leaves).
-We will quantify this in the following corollary, which is based on Corollary \ref{optalg1}.
+We end this section by noting that Theorem \ref{thm_twodepthsminNEW} actually guarantees that the difference between the two maximal pending subtrees $T_a$ and $T_b$ of the standard decomposition of a minimum Sackin tree does not get too large (in terms of the number of leaves).
+We will quantify this in the following corollary, which is is actually useful to investigate other balance indices like e.g. the Colless index \cite{colless}, and particularly their extremal properties \cite[Lemma 6]{Coronado2020}.\footnote{Corollary \ref{collesscorollary} corresponds to Corollary 4 in a preprint of the present manuscript, which was cited in \cite{Coronado2020}.}

 \begin{corollary} Let $T$ be a rooted binary tree with $n\in \mathbb{N}_{\geq 2}$ leaves.
 Moreover, let $T=(T_a,T_b)$ be the standard decomposition of $T$ into its two maximal pending subtrees, let $n_i$ denote the number of leaves in $T_i$ for $i\in \{a,b\}$, respectively, such that $n_a\geq n_b$.
 Let $k=\lceil \log_2 n\rceil$.
 Then, the following equivalence holds: $T$ has minimum Sackin index if and only if $ T_a$ and $T_b$ have minimum Sackin index and $n_a-n_b\leq \min\{n-2^{k-1},2^k-n\}.$ \end{corollary}